 Facebook might be another opportunity to use a headshot for your profile picture.
 Nowadays, social media platforms are widely used to promote entrepreneurial businesses.
 So, this move might be essential to you.

 Facebook also outlines its Facebook profile picture requirements online and a summary follows.
-The profile photo at 170 x 170 pixels on computers and 128 x 128 pixels on smartphones.
-If you opt top instead use the cover photo area for your headshot, you’ll have more visibility.
+The profile photo displays at 170 x 170 pixels on computers and 128 x 128 pixels on smartphones.
+If you opt to instead use the cover photo area for your headshot, you will have more visibility.
 It displays at 820 pixels wide by 312 pixels tall on computers and 640 pixels wide by 360 pixels tall on smartphones.

 Other Profiles Requiring Headshots

 Headshot size requirements can be quite endless.
-For example, if you’re modeling you probably want model headshots to post on popular sites like Model Mayhem.
+For example, if you are modeling you probably want model headshots to post on popular sites like Model Mayhem.
 According to the latest information found, the site also has specific requirements.
 They include using only JPG or PNG file types.
-Photos must be greater than 200 (w) x 300 (h) pixels and 7kb in file size.
-Meanwhile, the maximum file size is 4,000 x 1000 pixels and 1MB in file size.
-Photos wider than 1000 pixels are automatically resized, which will also strip EXIF and color space info.
+Photos must be greater than 200 (w) x 300 (h) pixels and no less than 7kb in file size.
+Meanwhile, the maximum file size is 4,000 x 4,000 pixels and no more than 1,500kb in file size.

 For almost all these applications, using a professional headshots photographer might be the way to go.
 They can help ensure meeting any technical requirements, not to mention make your headshot look good compared to those that settle for using selfies.